 Moreover, in School, there is a fully operational PC Lab that includes two classrooms equipped with personal computers for undergraduate students and two more separate classrooms for postgraduates.
 The School participates in various postgraduate programmes that are co-organized by all NTUA's nine Schools.
 Two of those, operate under the administrative responsibility of the School of Civil Engineering in the subjects of Design and Analysis of Earthquake Resistant Structures and Water Resources Sciences and Technology.

-The School employs 60 professors and lecturers as well as several members of laboratory, technical and administrative staff.
+The School employs 45 professors and lecturers as well as an equal number of laboratory, technical and administrative staff.
 School's Departments, Laboratories and post-graduate programmes are active in educational and research activities carried out in the context of diploma and postgraduate theses, doctoral theses and national, European and international research projects.
 The latter is closely linked to School's educational effort as a whole and thus is reinforced with additional specialized research staff.
 The educational and research needs of the School are being developed in about 40,000 square meters, many of which belong to the School's laboratories.

 Editing: D. Koutsoyiannis and C. Antaras, September 2014, October 2016, August 2019